-In accordance with the provisions of the Localism Act 2011 a pay policy statement for 2020/21 has been prepared.
+In accordance with the provisions of the Localism Act 2011 a pay policy statement for 2022/23 has been prepared.

-The pay policy publishes data on senior salaries and the structure of the workforce and demonstrates the principles of transparency.
+The pay policy is an annual document which publishes data on senior salaries and the structure of the workforce and demonstrates the principles of transparency.